SuddenH4X/awesome-app-rating/README.md

 A highly customizable Android library providing a dialog, which asks the user to rate the app.
 If the user rates below the defined threshold, the dialog will show a feedback form or ask the user to mail his feedback.
 Otherwise it will ask the user to rate the app in the Google Play Store.

+You can also use this library to show the [Google in-app review](https://developer.android.com/guide/playcore/in-app-review) easily under certain conditions.

 ![showcase](https://github.com/SuddenH4X/awesome-app-rating/raw/develop/preview/showcase.png)

 ## Features
+- Let the dialog (or the [Google in-app review](https://developer.android.com/guide/playcore/in-app-review)) show up at a defined app session, after n days of usage and/or if your custom conditions meet
 - Auto fetches the app icon to use it in the dialog
-- Let the dialog show up at a defined app session, after n days of usage and/or if your custom conditions meet
 - Ask the user to mail his feedback or show a custom feedback form if the user rates below the defined minimum threshold
 - All titles, messages and buttons are customizable
 - You can override all click listeners to fit your needs (or to implement extensive tracking)